khanlab/labelmerge/docs/contributing/contributing.md

 these virtual environments are stored, see the poetry docs [here](https://python-poetry.org/docs/configuration/)

-Then, you can run labelmerge with:
+Then, you can run Labelmerge with:

 ```
 poetry run labelmerge